forcedotcom/salesforcedx-vscode/docs/_articles/en/apex/apex-get-started.md

 ### Add an Apex Trigger
 An Apex trigger is a piece of code that executes before or after records of a particular type are inserted, updated, or deleted from the Lightning Platform database.
 Every trigger runs with a set of context variables that provide access to the records that caused the trigger to fire.
-1. From the Command Palette run SFDX: Create Apex Trigger and create a new class called MyBooksTrigger.
+1. From the Command Palette, run **SFDX: Create Apex Trigger** and create a new class called `MyBooksTrigger`.
 2. Update the default template to this trigger definition:

 ```